 Positions involving program administration and supervision often expect applicants to have a minimum of a BSN.
 For example, all nurse managers and nurse leaders at Magnet hospitals are required to have at least a bachelor’s-level degree in nursing.
 Earning a BSN also provides a pathway toward graduate education in nursing.
 Eligibility criteria for Magnet hospitals require that Chief nursing officers (CNOs) have at least a master’s degree.
 Many advanced, specialized nurse roles also require a Master of Science in Nursing (MSN).

 By clarifying your specific nursing career goals, you will be able to decide what type of education and training is best for you.

 New Options Available for Advancing Your Nursing Education

-Online advanced degrees present an attractive option for nurses whose career goals include increased pay as well as clinical and managerial positions.
-Online university programs such as University of Texas at Arlington's College of Nursing and Health Innovation allow working nurses to complete an RN to BSN in about a year while continuing to work at their regular jobs.
+Online degree programs present an attractive option for nurses whose career goals include increased pay as well as clinical and managerial positions.
+Programs like UTA’s online RN to BSN allow nurses to complete their degree in about a year while continuing to work at their regular jobs.

-In addition to being convenient, web-based university education is more affordable than traditional classroom learning.
-Because online students can continue to work while pursuing an advanced degree, many students in online programs are able to complete their degrees without needing to take out student loans.
+In addition to being convenient, online education can be more affordable than traditional classroom learning.
+Because online students can continue to work while pursuing a degree, many students in online programs are able to complete their degrees without needing to take out student loans.
 For nurses, this means that an online degree can have a high return on investment.
-Nurses who enhance their education with an online degree are positioned to enhance their income and seek higher paying positions.
+Nurses who enhance their education with an online RN to BSN are positioned to increase their earning potential and pursue higher-level positions.